chimericdream/worldofpannotia.com/src/_races/grimlock.md

      * +4 Strength, +2 Dexterity, +2 Constitution, -2 Wisdom, -4 Charisma.
      * Medium size.
      * A grimlock's base land speed is 30 feet.
-     * Racial Skills: Grimlocks gain a +10 racial bonus on _hide_ checks in mountain or underground settings.
+     * Racial Skills: Grimlocks gain a +10 racial bonus on {% skill_link hide %} checks in mountain or underground settings.
      * Weapon Proficiency: A grimlock is automatically proficient with the battleaxe.
      * +4 natural armor bonus.
      * Special Qualities: Blindsight 40 ft., immunities, scent.